-Anonyome uses app analytics to understand how users use MySudo and the Sudo Platform, in order to improve these services.
-Data minimization principles are applied to limit which app events are collected along with what data elements are contained within those events.
+Anonyome Labs uses app analytics to understand how users use MySudo and Sudo Platform, so we can improve our services.
+We apply data minimization principles to limit which app events are collected along with which data elements are contained within those events.
 For example, app analytics events contain no location information — IP address or geographical representation.
-Analytics data that is collected is de-identified through techniques including tokenization, hashing and redaction.
+Analytics data that is collected is de-identified through techniques such as tokenization, hashing and redaction.
 These techniques allow analysis for app analytics purposes without requiring the original data to be available to the analytics system.

 *Tokenization: The process of replacing sensitive data with alternate identification symbols that retain analytical properties of the original data without compromising the security of the original data.